Edited by Mike Aquino.

 In short, if you want to experience the more traditional character of China, they aren’t your best choice.

 Instead, try one of the lesser known cities along the Pearl River Delta or in eastern Guangdong.
 Few people know about the ferry connections Hong Kong has into China along the East and West Rivers.
-You’ll not only be introduced to UNESCO protected diaolous, limestone mountains and the best tea houses in China, but it’s get a chance to cruise past rice paddies and see skyscrapers spurting from the jungle.
-There is no better introduction to China.
+You’ll not only be introduced to UNESCO protected diaolou, limestone mountains and the best tea houses in China – you’ll also get a chance to cruise past rice paddies and see skyscrapers spurting from the jungle!

 Zhaoqing: The Almost Imperial City

 Strangely unknown to international tourists despite its proximity to Hong Kong, the beautiful natural haven called Zhaoqing has long been a local tourism destination – and day-trippers from Hong Kong are slowly taking notice.